Boost your digital experiences with Siteimprove

 No need to lag behind in accessibility, SEO, content, and security.
-With the Siteimprove integration in Enonic XP your websites and apps are in safe hands.
+With the Siteimprove integration in Enonic, your websites and apps are in safe hands.

-Siteimprove is a tool that can help your digital experiences to perform better, whether it is increasing your accessibility score, improving your SEO friendliness, ensuring better content quality, or mitigate security issues.
+Siteimprove is a tool that can help your digital experiences to perform better, whether it is increasing your accessibility score, improving your SEO friendliness, ensuring better content quality, or mitigating security issues.

-The software is cloud-based and analyses your digital offerings in order to give you a score and suggestions on how to improve for instance readability or search engine copy.
+The service analyzes your digital offerings in order to give you a score and suggestions on how to improve for instance readability or search engine copy.
 Siteimprove also offers analytics and data privacy tools, allowing you to measure metrics like ROI and protect the data of your visitors.

-Enonic has a Siteimprove integration, letting the solutions of the Danish namesake company work flawlessly within the Enonic platform.
-Siteimprove is available as an application on Enonic Market, which means that you can install it on your Enonic site with the touch of a button in Enonic XP.
+Enonic has a Siteimprove integration, letting the solution work flawlessly within the Enonic platform.
+Siteimprove is available as an application on Enonic Market, which means that you can install it on your site with the touch of a button in Enonic.

-Note that the application requires a subscription with Siteimprove to function properly, and which features you experience is dependent on which Siteimprove services you are subscribed to.
+Note that the application requires a subscription with Siteimprove to function properly, and the available features are dependent on your Siteimprove subscription.

-When the Siteimprove application is installed and activated on your site, you can access reports on site quality, accessibility, and SEO scoring in Content Studio, via the widget menu in the upper right corner of the UI.
+When the Siteimprove application is installed and activated on your site, you can access reports on site quality, accessibility, and SEO scores in Content Studio, via the context menu in the upper right corner of the UI.

 The widget has two modes.
-When you choose a site in Enonic you will get the site overview metrics, but you can also get details for a single content by selecting any content that is published.
+When you choose a site you will get the site overview metrics, but you can also get details for a single content item by selecting any content that is published.

 You can see a nifty overview directly within Enonic's editing environment, or let handy links take you to the Siteimprove dashboard, for more comprehensive details.